IMJ84/com.dileep.plugins.datepicker/README.md

-# DatePicker Plugin for android and ios using PhoneGap / Cordova 3.0
+# DatePicker Plugin for android using PhoneGap / Cordova 3.0

 ## Installation